Skip to main content

 Define class variables

-as needed -
+static as needed

 Create constructor (behavior) that creates initial state of object